-Our science & Innovation Programme offers a choice of academic lectures, seminars and workshops over a period of 2 weeks.
+Our science & Innovation Programme offers a choice of academic lectures, seminars and workshops over a period of one week.
 A range of topics will be included, such as new technologies, Big Data, Artificial Intelligence, Smart Cities, Cloud Computing and 3D Printing.

 This course will examine how science, technology and innovation drive progress in different fields.
 We recommend you consider this course if you are a student of science or technology.

 The course will cover both the theory and practical applications of technology and innovation models, and is designed with reference to emerging global trends and social issues.

 ● Introduce students to the concepts behind and applications of cutting edge, contemporary technologies, instilling a better understanding of research, innovation and application strategies and practice.

 ● Review current approaches to technology and innovation within the private and public sectors, including non-profit organisations.

 ● Appreciate the necessary steps and best practices behind professional research and cultivating a wider innovative vision, as well as what kind of resources and actions are needed to succeed in this field.

 ● Understand and overcome the key issues and barriers impeding successful applications of technology.

 ● Facilitate the exchange of relevant experience, ideas and approaches within the group of participants.

 Course Themes (20 hours)